Same-sex marriage: Ancient

-A reference to marriage between same-sex couples appears in the Sifra, which was written in the 3rd century CE.
 The Book of Leviticus prohibited homosexual relations, and the Hebrews were warned not to "follow the acts of the land of Egypt or the acts of the land of Canaan" (Lev.
 18:22, 20:13).
-The Sifra clarifies what these ambiguous "acts" were, and that they included marriage between same-sex couples: "A man would marry a man and a woman a woman, a man would marry a woman and her daughter, and a woman would be married to two men."
+A reference to marriage between same-sex couples appears in the Rabbinic literature Sifra, which was written between 200 to 300 CE.
+The Sifra clarifies what it calls ambiguous acts, and that they included marriage between same-sex couples: "A man would marry a man and a woman a woman, a man would marry a woman and her daughter, and a woman would be married to two men."

 A few scholars believe that in the early Roman Empire some male couples were celebrating traditional marriage rites in the presence of friends.
 Male–male weddings are reported by sources that mock them; the feelings of the participants are not recorded.
 Various ancient sources state that the emperor Nero celebrated two public weddings with males, once taking the role of the bride (with a freedman Pythagoras), and once the groom (with Sporus); there may have been a third in which he was the bride.
 In the early 3rd century AD, the emperor Elagabalus is reported to have been the bride in a wedding to his male partner.
 Other mature men at his court had husbands, or said they had husbands in imitation of the emperor.
 Roman law did not recognize marriage between males, but one of the grounds for disapproval expressed in Juvenal's satire is that celebrating the rites would lead to expectations for such marriages to be registered officially.
 As the empire was becoming Christianized in the 4th century, legal prohibitions against marriage between males began to appear.

 In 17th century China, writer Li Yu and scholar-bureaucrat Shen Defu wrote about a system of male marriages in the Fujian region.
 The older man in the union would play the masculine role as a qixiong or "adoptive older brother", paying a "bride price" to the family of the younger man—it was said virgins fetched higher prices—who became the qidi, or "adoptive younger brother".
 Li Yu described the ceremony, "They do not skip the three cups of tea or the six wedding rituals- it is just like a proper marriage with a formal wedding."